Lighting for Well Being (Falls Prevention)

 In the workshop you will learn about the different types of Smart Lighting options, controls, and dimmer effects.

-The Course will look at the position of lighting.
-To reduce difficult symptoms of visual impairment older people.
-Prevention of falls from poor lighting, Reducing problematic issues such as glare, sparkle and shadowing.
+The Course will look at all current lighting technologies.
+The position and use of lighting to reduce difficult symptoms of visual impairment in older people.
+Prevention of falls and accidents from poor Illumination, reducing problematic issues such as glare, sparkle and shadowing.

-- The course will enable you, to consider where lighting can aid someone’s indoor mobility and orientation and improve illumination.
+- The course will enable you, to consider where light can aid someone’s indoor mobility and orientation and improve illumination.

-- The course will look at how to help you to find the ultimate LUX level to complete a lighting assessment.
+- The course will look at how to help you to find the ultimate LUX level to complete a lighting assessment and enable people to make the best use of the residual vision.

-- Design a lighting specification for an electrical contractor, and to review your outcomes.
+- You will learn how to design a lighting specification for an electrical contractor, and to review your outcomes.

-- You will have a greater understanding of the physics of lighting.
+- You will have a greater understanding of the physics of light.

-- The importance of utilising daylight as part of your ongoing solution.
+- Understand the importance of utilising daylight as part of your ongoing light solution.

-- You will be given a ready reckoner to help calculate your lux levels, for the rooms you are assessing.
+- You will be given a ready reckoner to help calculate your lux levels, for the rooms you are assessing and estimate the running costs of your solution.

-- Simple form designs, to help improve and make your paper trail efficient and smart
+- Receive simple form designs, to help improve and make your paper trail efficient and smart

-- Together we will look at retrofit options, as opposed to DFG (DISABLED FACILITIES GRANT)
+- Together we will look at retrofit options, as opposed to DFG (DISABLED FACILITIES GRANTS)

 - Consider the safest solutions, for a wide range of properties so it will cover social housing, care homes, and the private owner.